Two Common Trucking Dangers: Driving Without A Trailer And Engine Braking

 For the answer, here’s another warning from the Peterbilt manual:

 WARNING!
 Do not use an exhaust brake when driving bobtail or with an unloaded trailer.
 There may not be enough weight on the rear axle to provide traction.
-This could cause a lose of control and jackknife resulting in an injury accident.
+This could cause a loss of control and jackknife resulting in an injury accident.
 Make sure the exhaust brake is switched OFF when bobtailing or with an unloaded trailer.

 So now you know: bobtailing and engine braking are a normal part of truck driving, but both carry unusual risks.
-Unfortunately, many inexperienced, poorly-trailed or overly fatigued truck drivers fail to recognize these risks, causing avoidable accidents.
+Unfortunately, many inexperienced, poorly-trailed, or overly fatigued truck drivers fail to recognize these risks, causing avoidable accidents.